AlextheYounga/us-federal-code/usc/title-33-navigation-and-navigable-waters/chapter-43-national-oceanic-and-atmospheric-administration-commissioned-officer-corps/frontmatter.md

 3009.
 Use of recruiting materials for public relations.

+3010.
+Awards and decorations.

 #### SUBCHAPTER II—APPOINTMENT AND PROMOTION OF OFFICERS ####

 3021.
 Original appointments and reappointments.

 3022.
 Personnel boards.

 3023.
-Promotion of ensigns to grade of lieutenant (junior grade).
+Separation of ensigns found not fully qualified.

 3024.
 Promotion by selection to permanent grades above lieutenant (junior grade).